featbit/featbit-js-client-sdk/README.md

 In the meantime, the SDK would try to reconnect to the server by an incremental interval, this makes sure that the websocket would be restored when the internet connection is back.

-### Evaluation of a feature flag
-After initialization, the SDK has all the feature flags locally and it does not need to request the remote server for any feature flag evaluation.
-All evaluation is done locally and synchronously, the average evaluation time is about **1** ms.

 ### Experiments (A/B/n Testing)

-We support automatic experiments for pageviews and clicks, you just need to set your experiment on our SaaS platform, then you should be able to see the result in near real time after the experiment is started.
+We support automatic experiments for page views and clicks, you just need to set your experiment on our SaaS platform, then you should be able to see the result in near real time after the experiment is started.

 In case you need more control over the experiment data sent to our server, we offer a method to send custom event.